Jubto/MainstreamMinds/README.md

 # Mainstream Minds

+To access an already deployed instance of this web application go to `https://comp9323.ehsys.net`.

 ## Deployment/Running Instructions

 To deploy/run the application there are two main ways.
-The first uses docker and the second without it which requires setting up each component individual.
+The first uses docker and the second without it, which requires setting up each component individually.

 Read the instructions for each method below.

 ### Deployment with Docker